bakera1/CreditDefaultSwapPricer/README.md

 #### Example Semi-Annual IMM Date Roll

 The example below shows how the IMM date roll logic is embedded accurately into the helper based on the semi annual roll, with a before and after roll date vector generated along the entire swap curve tenors.
-If you are pricing and need IMM dates before the ISDA 2015 semi annual roll change then this is automatially applied in the helper function base don the value of start_date parameter.
+If you are pricing and need IMM dates before the ISDA 2015 semi annual roll change then this is automatially applied in the helper function.
+The function looks at the value of start_date parameter to determine if this latest rule needs to be applied.

 ```python